 - Nearby flats remained occupied throughout the period of the work.

 Due to the difficulty arranging road closures, an adjacent car park was used to crane heavy components onto the roof with the contractor committing four banksmen to the task.
 The contractor was particularly proactive in liaising with neighbours and assisting pedestrians throughout the works.

-The requirements of the Conservation Officer, Loss Adjuster and Client were carefully managed to give transparancy in the use of materials and division of responsibility for for costs.
+The requirements of the Conservation Officer, Loss Adjuster and Client were carefully managed to give transparency in the use of materials and division of responsibility for costs.

 A “top hat” scaffold was installed over the damaged rood and elements of fabric removed to encourage a drying out.